History of radio disc jockeys: Record hops

 In the 1950s, radio disc jockeys from local and regional radio stations took advantage of their popularity and augmented their income by playing records and performing as master of ceremonies at teen dance parties called sock hops or record hops.
 The term came about because these events were commonly held at high schools, often in the school gym or cafeteria, and dancers were asked to remove their hard-soled shoes to protect the varnished floor of the gymnasium.

 Record hops became strongly associated with early rock and roll.
-"At the Hop", a 1957 hit song by Danny and the Juniors, described the scene: "where the jockey is the smoothest, and the music is the coolest at the hop".
+"At the Hop", a 1957 hit song by Danny and the Juniors, described the scene, "where the jockey is the smoothest, and the music is the coolest at the hop".

 In addition to the DJ introducing and playing popular records, local bands and solo recording artists sometimes performed live at these events.
 Record hops were often sponsored by radio stations as a way to promote their disc jockeys, or by record stores to promote the sale of records.
 They were also sponsored by school or church organizations who considered them "wholesome recreation" for teenagers.
 Admission was either free, or a small admission fee was charged.

 During the 1950s, Cleveland radio DJ Bill Randle personalized his own style of record hops called "Randle Romps" which he used to gauge the reactions of teenagers to new records he wished to promote while on the air.
 Cleveland DJ Alan Freed is credited with breaking down racial barriers by playing and promoting African American music at record hops in the early 1950s and 60s.
 In 1957 alone, disc jockey and American Bandstand host Dick Clark made 157 appearances at dances and record hops.

 Detroit radio DJ Robin Seymour is credited with influencing the success of The Supremes and The Four Tops by promoting their appearances at his record hops.

 The practice of dancing to recorded music at record hops hosted by radio DJs in the 1950s influenced the emergence of the discotheque and modern club DJs who would later specialize in mixing a continuous flow of recorded music for live audiences.

 Pirate radio DJs

-During the 1960s, pirate radio stations proliferated off the coast of England in response to popular demand for new music not provided by traditional radio outlets such as the BBC.
-Up to 21 pirate stations were active at one time, including Radio Caroline, Wonderful Radio London and Radio Atlanta.
+During the 1960s, pirate radio stations proliferated off the coast of England in response to popular demand for new music not provided by the more traditional BBC radio stations.
+The pirate stations included Radio Caroline and its short-lived rival Radio Atlanta, Wonderful Radio London and Swinging Radio England.
 DJs such as John Peel, Tony Blackburn, Kenny Everett, Tony Prince, Emperor Rosko and Spangles Muldoon pioneered an innovative, American-influenced style of presentation, often programming their personal music choices rather than adhere to a strict playlist, thereby winning large audiences hungry for youth-oriented sounds and the latest musical trends.
-When the Marine, &c., Broadcasting (Offences) Act virtually ended pirate radio in 1967, many offshore pirate radio DJs moved to the relatively progressive land-based BBC Radio 1 which was established that same year as a response to the public's changing musical tastes.
+When the Marine Broadcasting Offences Act 1967 virtually ended pirate radio in 1967, many offshore pirate radio DJs moved to the relatively progressive land-based BBC Radio 1 which was established that same year as a response to the public's changing musical tastes.